Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 # Loading and saving of model

-For loading and saving for model, the common scenario is:
+For loading and saving for model, the common scenes is:

 * Save the model that has been trained for a while to facilitate the next training.

 * Save trained model for reproduction(Such as Model Serving).

 Strictly speaking, we save the untrained model as `checkpoint` or `snapshot`.
-It is different with `model saving` of a completed model.
+It is different from `model saving` of a completed model.

 However, no matter the model has been trained or not, we can use the same **interface** to save model.
 Thus, like the `model`、`checkpoint`、`snapshot` we see in other framework is no difference in OneFlow.
-We all use `flow.train.CheckPoint` as the interface.
+We  use `flow.train.CheckPoint` as the interface.

 In this article, we will introduce: